iyedexe/trippybot/README.md

 # get : Y3 BNB

 # FinalBNB = StartingBNB * (100 - Fee1%) * Y1 * (100 - Fee2%) * 1/X2 * (100 - Fee3%) * Y3

+#Important :
+Timing security

+    SIGNED requests also require a timestamp parameter which should be the current millisecond timestamp.
+    An additional optional parameter, recvWindow, specifies for how long the request stays valid.
+        If recvWindow is not sent, it defaults to 5000 milliseconds.
+        Maximum recvWindow is 60000 milliseconds.
+    Request processing logic is as follows:

+  if (timestamp < (serverTime + 1000) && (serverTime - timestamp) <= recvWindow) {
+    // process request
+  } else {
+    // reject request
+  }

+Serious trading is about timing.
+Networks can be unstable and unreliable, which can lead to requests taking varying amounts of time to reach the servers.
+With recvWindow, you can specify that the request must be processed within a certain number of milliseconds or be rejected by the server.

+It is recommended to use a small recvWindow of 5000 or less!

+#
+Base Currency
+The base currency is the first currency listed in a currency pair.
+It is the currency that is being bought or sold.
+For example, in the EUR/USD currency pair, the euro (EUR) is the base currency.

+Quote Currency
+The quote currency is the second currency listed in a currency pair.
+It is used to determine the value of the